🐌 No Delivery of Speed Post in 12 Days: 768 KM Undelivered – A Case for Urgent Postal Reform

 | Delivery Status on 20/02/2025 | Undelivered | Destination: Faridabad (PIN 121003) |

-The Implication of Inefficiency: Eroding Public Trust
+The Implication of No Delivery of Speed Post: Eroding Public Trust

-The Specter of Systemic Failure
+The Spectre of Systemic Failure

-The Call for Corrective Action and Accountability
+The Call for Corrective Action and Accountability (No delivery of speed post)

 - Officer Concerned: Sh.
 Ram Aasre Yadav (Superintendent of Post Offices)